Nome Cult Trail: Establishment of the Nome Cult Farm

+Civil War era removals to Round Valley Reservation

+The beginning of the Civil War in 1861 exacerbated labor conditions in Round Valley and diverted the military to the war front which made Native Americans increasingly vulnerable to kidnappings and enslavement.
+California also amended the Act for the Government and Protection of the Indians (1850) which expanded the permitted length of indentured servitude, revoked the requirement for parental consent, and permitted the indenture of “orphaned” children.
+During this time, the Nome Cult Farm was renamed Round Valley Reservation.

+Many Indigenous families fled to the Round Valley Reservation in search of protection from the state militia and many others were forced onto the reservation involuntarily.
+The California state militia led removal campaigns against the Pit Rivers, Concows, and other northern Californian groups to the reservation.
+The relocated Concows fled the reservation in mid-1862, as an act of resistance against the violence they faced at Round Valley, returning to their homeland near what is today known as Chico, California.
+In the summer of 1863, General George Wright ordered Captain Augustus Starr to forcibly remove the Concows from John Bidwell's ranch to Round Valley reservation.

+1863 removal of the Concow Maidu

-Starting at Camp Bidwell, the group traveled ten miles and camped at Colby's Ferry on the Sacramento River to rest, where there was food and water available.
+Starting at Camp Bidwell, the Concow Maidu were forced to march ten miles and camped at Colby's Ferry on the Sacramento River to rest, where there was food and water available.
 While the cavalry rode horses, those unable to travel by foot were brought via wagon along with additional supplies.

-Colby's Ferry to Kirkpatrick Ranch

-On 5 September, the group ferried across the Sacramento River and walked another ten miles to Stoney Creek, where the water was too salty to drink.
+On 5 September, the group ferried across the Sacramento River and marched another ten miles to Stoney Creek, where the water was too salty to drink.
 The cavalry forced the weary and tired group to march another five miles before finally resting at Kirkpatrick Ranch.
-During the hot late Summer night nine Native Americans died from exhaustion and thirst.
-The mourners were given nearly no time to grieve and forced by the cavalry to march another twelve miles from Kirkpatrick Ranch to James Ranch.
+During the hot late summer night, nine Native Americans died from exhaustion and thirst.
+The mourners were given nearly no time to grieve and were forced by the cavalry to march another twelve miles from Kirkpatrick Ranch to James Ranch.
 During that night more perished from malnutrition and illness.

-James Ranch to Lacock Ranch

 On 8 September the Native Americans were forced to hike six miles to Lacock Ranch on Thomas Creek.
 The wagons which had been transporting elders, children, and those too sick to walk, were returned to Chico at this point, and the group waited for four days along Thomas Creek for a mulepack train from Round Valley.